Scott Barrow (footballer): Port Talbot

 After a brief spell with local side Briton Ferry Athletic, Barrow joined Welsh Premier League side Port Talbot Town.
 He played over 100 times for Port Talbot, winning semi-professional caps for Wales and being nominated for the 2009–10 Welsh Premier League young player of the year award.

 Tamworth

 Barrow joined Tamworth in 2010, making 110 league appearances in 3 years before a serious knee injury put an end to the season.

 Newport County

 After a season with Macclesfield, Barrow joined League Two club Newport County in July 2015.
 He made his football league debut on 8 August 2015 for Newport against Cambridge United.
 Barrow scored his first football league goal on 12 September 2015 against Morecambe.
 He was released by Newport on 10 May 2016 at the end of his contract.

 Merthyr Town

 Barrow joined Southern League Premier Division side Merthyr Town in August 2016 following his release from Newport.

 Gateshead

 After one season with the Martyrs he moved to Gateshead in June 2017.

 York City

-On 7 August 2020, Barrow followed his old manager from Gateshead, Steve Watson to York City.
+On 7 August 2020, Barrow followed his old manager from Gateshead, Steve Watson, to York City.
+Following injury, he departed at the end of the 2021–22 season, remaining at the club behind the scenes, before signing a new deal in July 2023.

+Darlington

+After Watson became manager of National League North strugglers Darlington at the end of 2023, Barrow joined him at the club on 4 January 2024, on loan until the end of the season.
+He was a regular in the starting eleven as the team avoided relegation with one match to spare.
+Barrow was released by York at the end of the 2023–24 season, and returned to Darlington on a one-year contract on 1 July 2024.